Geocali/18650_tester_software/README.md

 # Raspberry -based, 4-slots 18650 battery tester

-This is an open source 18650 battery tester that discharges 4 batteries into 4 resistors, records the current flowing each second, and deduces the total capacity of the battery.
+This is an open source lithium-ion 18650 cells tester that discharges 4 batteries into 4 resistors, records the current flowing each second, and deduces the total capacity of the cell.

-Just put the charged battery in a slot, and the test starts automatically if the battery is charged.
+Just put the charged cell in a slot, and the test starts automatically if the cell is charged.
 You can then follow the test on curves updated automatically in a web page.

+At the end of the test, a csv file is created with the recorded voltages and capacity.

+When one cell is tested, you can replace it independently of the others.

+The advantages of this projects versus a commercial tester like the iMax B6 are:
+- all slots are totally independent
+- you can see the precise behaviour of the cell
+- you can easily create statistics on the tested cells from the saved csv files
+- you can expend it to manage more cells

 # Construction